gosulliv/blinky.s/README.md

 ## Building
 You'll need to install a cross-compiler toolchain.
 On Ubuntu, I ran `apt-get install binutils-aarch64-linux-gnu`.
-As I understand it, the [target triplet](target-triplet) has to do with the preferred binary format and libraries it links against.
-Since there's a custom linker script, I don't think the target triplet matters apart from `aarch64`, but I could be wrong.
+The [target triplet](target-triplet) has to do with the preferred binary format and libraries the toolchain links against.
+Since there's a custom linker script, I don't think the target triplet matters apart from `aarch64`, but I'm happy to be proven wrong.

 To use the Makefile, you'll need to change the `TARGET` variable to the prefix for your assembler, linker, and objcopy.